rafalfirlejczyk/UL_Cert_recognition/README.md

 # UL_Cert_recognition
-Inception V3 model to recognize UL certification sign
+mobilenet_1.0_224 and tflite version of model to recognize UL certification sign